-A range of plasma treatments were then investigated to determine the quickest and most cost effective process to improve the surface wettability of the PEEK devices.
-After the initial trials were completed we were able to demonstrate a simple and effective process which was able to increase the PEEK surface energy to greater than 72 dynes with a total process cycle time of less than two minutes.
+A range of plasma treatments were then investigated to determine the quickest and most cost-effective process to improve the surface wettability of the PEEK devices.
+After the initial trials were completed we were able to demonstrate a simple and effective process which was able to increase the PEEK surface energy to greater than 72 dynes with a total process cycle time of fewer than two minutes.

 Contract Plasma Treatment

 We were also able to provide ANSAmed with a contract treatment solution offering a quick turnaround contract plasma treatment service for both their small one-off requests and on-going production.
 Contract plasma treatment is a cost-effective way of tapping into the unique benefits of plasma treatment where the cost of capital equipment isn’t justifiable, for example where one-off or short term contracts have been awarded.